 Invasive interventions after surgery, such as ventilators, central lines and feeding tubes, make it even harder for seniors to recover.
 Why?
 These interventions increase the risk of infection and often keep patients in bed – both of which can lead to deteriorating health.

-What are surgeons doing to address the needs of seniors having surgery?
+How do surgeons and hospital address the needs of seniors before, during, and after surgery?

 However, it looks like things are going to improve for older surgical patients.